b-lukaszuk/haskell_luzne_zadanka/book1/ch11/README.md

 The solutions are in the file `BinaryTree3.hs`

 Write foldr for BinaryTree.
-Below you will find the function signature.
+Below you will find the function's signature.

 <pre>
 -- any traversal order is fine